 There are lots of auto diy techniques you can find online but nothing beats the hands of a skilled auto paint technician who can wave a buff over paintwork like a magic wand and as Meguiars certified detailers, that’s exactly what we do.
 At Dr Buff, we have paint correction that starts from stage 1 and goes to stage 3 with the strength of treatment varying with each stage.

 Have you ever wondered how to remove swirl marks from black car paint with paint correction ? or even white car paint ?
 Highly skilled machine polishing which involves actually restoring car paint with buffers, that’s how.

-This is what exterior detailing should really be but unfortunately by most it is not carried out this way.
-I often get the question ” I have swirl marks on a new car, how do I remove scratches or swirl marks from car paint by hand ” and the God’s honest truth really is that the only way you can safely remove swirl marks on car paint is to machine buff car paint.
+This is what exterior detailing should really be but unfortunately, by most, it is not carried out this way.
+I often get the question ” I have swirl marks on a new car, how do I remove scratches or swirl marks from car paint by hand ” and God’s honest truth really is that the only way you can safely remove swirl marks on car paint is to machine buff car paint.

 Although you can hand polish with most polishes manufactured today, when it comes to removing scratches or swirl marks by hand, it becomes a rather arduous task.